one-among-us/data/people/Futajuhuacha/page.en.md

 ## Description

-Huacha was a lovely and firm trans girl who loving this world.
+Huacha was a lovely and determined trans girl who loved this world.

-She was an OIer and entered the National Olympiad in Informatics(NOI) once.
+She was an OIer and once participated in the National Olympiad in Informatics(NOI).

-She loved long hair, so she had her hair extensions.
+She adored long hair, so she opted for hair extension to fulfill her love for it.

-She loved writing and reading, and usually read Lu Xun's works.
+She loved writing and reading, and she often delved into the works of Lu Xun.
-She could not only write poetry fluently, but also criticize the world by writting, just like what Lu Xun did in the past.

-In fact, she realized that she should be a girl at an early age.
+She showcased her fluency in poetry and her ability to critique the world by writing essays, reminiscent of Lu Xun's style.

-She suffered from severe anxiety, but she just kept that in heart for a long time.
+Realizing her ture gender identity at an early age, she struggled with severe anxiety, which she she endured silently for a long time.

-She always felt that she was living in a nightmare of not being a girl, and she hoped to wake up from it everyday.
+She always felt that she was trapped in a nightmare of not being recognized as a girl, and she hoped to wake up from it everyday.
-Later, she chose the path of being a girl, which was a path belonging to herself.
+Later, she chose the path of self-discovery, and embraced her identity as a girl.

-Huacha was a gentle girl, just like her friend [Xuewulihuameng](https://one-among.us/profile/xuewulihuameng).
+Huacha was a gentle girl, akin to her friend [Xuewulihuameng](https://one-among.us/profile/xuewulihuameng).
-She helpfully gave her advise in Zhihu Question [How can I help my MtF friend?](https://www.zhihu.com/question/274131925/answer/372594163).
+She offered helpful advice in Zhihu Question [How can I help my MtF friend?](https://www.zhihu.com/question/274131925/answer/372594163).
-After she introduced some suggestions, she wrote at last:
+After introducing some suggestions, she wrote at last:

-> If you actually not understand how to give reasonable advice when she experienced emotional breakdown, you can just accompany her at her side silently (you can even hug her, because when I was in emotional breakdown I hope someone hug me)...spend more time with her...
+> "If you actually don't understand how to give reasonable advice when she experiences an emotional breakdown, you can simply accompany her at her side silently (you can even hug her, because when I was in emotional breakdown I hoped someone would hug me)...spend more time with her..."

 ## The Blood Mary Observer

-*The Blood Mary Observer* was not actually a newspaper, it was a series of articles on Zhihu written by Hucha.
+*The Blood Mary Observer* was a series of articles on Zhihu authored by Hucha.

-Huacha passed away shortly after she wrote down these articles.
+She passed away shortly after she wrote down these articles.
 So there were only three articles in *The Blood Mary Observer*. but the profound content was still worth reading.

 The first article was *[In Memory of Ms.MtF (Mr.Ftm)](https://zhuanlan.zhihu.com/p/38000835)*[^1].

-The article was written on May to June of 2018 approximately.
+The article was written around May to June 2018.
 At that time, Zhihu, which was a platform originally claimed to LGBT friendly, started to conduct strict censorship on transgender related topics.
 Many transgender users were blocked due to this crisis, and many records about transgender community were deleted on these days.